 MADRID – Serge Ibaka believes Spain's Olympic basketball team has the talent to match the U.S. squad.

-He's confident the 2008 silver medalists can compete with the 2012 gold medal favorites and world champions.
+He's confident the 2008 silver medalists can compete with the 2012 gold medal favorites and world champions during the games.

 "They are just like us, they also have players with a lot of talent," the Oklahoma City power forward said Saturday in his first full day of training with the Spanish team.
 "They are a different team to 2008, but their players are still very good."